 Star Trek

-The original Star Trek television series aired on NBC for only three seasons, from September 1966 to June 1969.
+The original Star Trek television series aired for only three seasons, from September 1966 to June 1969.
 It was fresh, prescient, and so ahead of its time that it couldn’t quite capture the mainstream audience required for hits during a particularly insipid time in television.
-But fast forward nearly 60 years (perhaps through a space-time anomaly), and creator Gene Roddenberry’s vision is alive and well, having spawned a media franchise of 13 feature films, 11 television series, and numerous books and comics, with a legendary fan following.
-Today Star Trek is more vibrant, imaginative, funny, entertaining, and progressive than ever.
+But fest forward nearly 60 years (perhaps through a space-time anomaly), and creator Gene Roddenberry’s vision is alive and well, having spawned the CBS/Paramount franchise that now includes 13 feature films, 11 television series, and numerous books and comics, with a legendary fan following.
+Today, Star Trek is more vibrant, imaginative, funny, entertaining, and progressive than ever.
 And these days, we’ve got the special effects to make it look stellar.

 The original science-fiction series was set aboard a starship, Enterprise, whose mostly human crew encountered alien life as they traversed the stars, led by the iconic Captain James T. Kirk (William Shatner).
 It was groundbreaking for its diverse cast and for its unapologetically progressive values—exploration over colonialism, cooperation over violence.
 Though the series wasn’t as popular as network executives hoped, the show spawned a passionate fandom with its own conventions and its own monikers.
 Although early fans were often the subject of ridicule, they’ve had the last word, helping to invent a model of fandom that has since taken over the world.
 (See: Swifties, Comicon.)
 As the fandom grew, movies followed, and soon new television versions with new crews aboard new ships, all building out the original Star Trek universe.